Your medical records

 - You can request copies of medical records online with the help of the 1177 Care Guide’s e-service.
 Here, you can also read your medical records directly, via the Medical Records service.
-In the Medical Records service, you’ll see notes from appointments attended after March 17th, 2014.

 - You can also turn to the Medical Records and Archives service (Journal- och arkivservice).
 Here, you can get help with blocking information in your electronic medical records, and request log records and public documents.